dripar-webkul/unopim-docs/src/master/architecture/packages.md

     - Set category attributes such as name, description, and URL keys.
     - Enable or disable categories as needed.

+### Completeness

+The **Completeness** package manages the logic related to product completeness scores.
+It calculates and tracks product completeness, including configuration for calculation and the actual computation, helping ensure complete and accurate product information.

+#### Key Features of the Completeness Package

+- **Product Completeness Management**
+    - Manage configuration for calculating product completeness.
+    - Calculate product completeness scores on product updates.
+    - Handle product completeness calculation during bulk updates.

 ### Core

 The **Core** package serves as the foundation for various functionalities and utilities essential for the operation of the UnoPim platform.
 It provides critical components, settings, configurations, and common helper functions used across other packages.